palantir/atlasdb/docs/source/schemas/dynamic_columns.rst

                     value(ValueType.STRING);
             }});

-Note that dynamic column components must be primitive ``ValueType``s which support partitioning and ordering.
+Note that dynamic column components must be primitive ValueTypes which support partitioning and ordering.
 Also, key-value pairs in an individual row will be returned in *lexicographically* sorted order of the key.

 Dynamic Columns are useful for avoiding KVS-level range scans, especially in key-value services where range scans